abramz/dog-or-cat/README.md

 ## Publish to GitHub Pages

 - Run `npm run export-web`
-- Once `App exported to: dist` is printed, kill the process (it hangs successfully otherwise)
 - Run `npm run gh-pages`

-## TODO

-- [ ] local image persistance

 ## Attribution

-- The icons, splash, and demo in assets/images use modified (resized, mashed-together) graphics from [twemoji](https://github.com/twitter/twemoji).
-Their license is [here](https://github.com/twitter/twemoji/blob/master/LICENSE-GRAPHICS)
+- The icons, splash, and demo in assets/images use modified (resized, mashed-together) graphics from designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
+License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)
 - The font used is Titan One from [Rodrigo Fuenzalida](https://fonts.google.com/specimen/Titan+One/about)
-- All other images in the app are from [unsplash](https://unsplash.com) and are attributed as such in the app itself.
+- All other images in the app are from [unsplash](https://unsplash.com) and are attributed as such in the app itself